gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 ### [left_side_of_the_brain:](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/data_set_calculations/left_side_of_the_brain)
-all notebooks below are for the right hemisphere.
+all notebooks below are for the left hemisphere.